-For information about the basic WiFi features for a WiFi network, see Manage the Basic WiFi Features for a WiFi network on page 61.
+For information about the basic WiFi features for a WiFi network, see Manage the Basic WiFi Features for a WiFi network on page 57.

-- Set NAT mode or Bridge mode for addressing and traffic - Enable or disable client isolation for a WiFi network - Enable or disable URL tracking for a WiFi network - Change the format of the DHCP offer messages in a WiFi network - Select a MAC ACL for WiFi clients in a WiFi network - Select a MAC ACL for broadcast and multicast traffic from WiFi clients in a WiFi network - Block all broadcast and multicast traffic for a WiFi network - Select a MAC/IP Traffic Filter group for a WiFi network - Set bandwidth rate limits for a WiFi network - Configure advanced rate selection for a WiFi network - Assign host names to WiFi clients and manage the host name list
+- Set NAT mode or Bridge mode for addressing and traffic - Enable or disable client isolation for a WiFi network - Enable or disable URL tracking for a WiFi network - Change the format of the DHCP offer messages in a WiFi network - Select a MAC ACL for WiFi clients in a WiFi network - Set bandwidth rate limits for a WiFi network - Configure advanced rate selection for a WiFi network - Assign host names to WiFi clients and manage the host name list

-Note: If you want to change the settings of a WiFi network on the access point, then use a wired connection to avoid being disconnected when the new WiFi settings take effect.
+()Note: If you want to change the settings of a WiFi network on the access point, then use a wired connection to avoid being disconnected when the new WiFi settings take effect.